 Helping Neurodivergent Students Self-Advocate

 Helping neurodivergent students self-advocate in college is crucial for their success.
-Here are some tips and strategies to support them:

 1. Education about Neurodiversity: Start by educating students about neurodiversity, including their own neurodivergence.
 Understanding their strengths and challenges can empower them to advocate for their needs effectively.